Call Today! 888-234-8376

 Life insurance companies allow the client to pay monthly, quarterly, semi-annual, or annual.
 The payment method on the four varies.
 You can pay monthly via electronic funds transfer (EFT) by providing the life insurance carrier with your banking information.
 You can also pay via credit card quarterly, semi-annual, or annual.
 Life insurance carriers prefer you pay annually so there is a small discount (usually 5% or so) for paying a year’s worth of premium at once.

 Yes, you can.
 There are various high risk life insurance products available.
-We have helped secure life insurance for people with a health history of diabetes, cancer, stroke, heart disease, COPD, and the lists goes on and on.
+We have helped secure life insurance for people with a health history of diabetes, cancer, stroke, heart disease, COPD, and the list goes on and on.
 Just because certain online companies refuse to offer you life insurance does not mean that a policy for you does not exist.
-Many times these companies only have a small pool of companies they can offer so they tell clients that there is nothing available for them or they try and sell them an accidental death policy.
-Don’t be fooled.
 Speak to one of our independent life insurance agents today at TermLife2Go and find out what options are available for you.

 How a life insurance company will view a client that uses tobacco varies.
 It varies in the frequency of use and the type of product the client uses.
 All life insurance companies consider cigarette use to be tobacco use.
 It does not matter if you smoke 1 cigarette a year or a pack a day.
 However, other forms of tobacco may not even be considered tobacco use.